 - International applicants

-If this is the case, you are advised to contact Admissions via the applicant portal.
-Please provide details of the circumstances.
+If this is the case, you are advised to contact the relevant Admissions team and discuss details of your circumstances.

 Will Queen Mary have fewer places because many applicants deferred from 2020 to 2021?

 There has been a very small increase in deferral from 2020 entry to 2021 entry nationally and we have only filled a small number of 2021 entry places with students who first applied for September 2020 entry.
 We do not expect any of our applicants for September 2021 entry to be disadvantaged because of applicants holding places deferred from 2020 entry.

 Will Queen Mary accept Centre Assessed Grades from summer 2020 for entry to undergraduate courses?

 Yes, we will accept Centre Assessed Grades that you obtained in summer 2020.
 This applies to all qualifications, including GCSEs, EPQs and A Levels.
 We will routinely accept CAGs obtained in 2020 to meet our entry requirements for courses starting in September 2021 and September 2022.

 Policy on accepting A Level grades from exams taken in autumn 2020

 If you have Centre Assessed Grades from summer 2020 and you decided to sit your A levels in October 2020, we will treat these grades as the first sit and not as a resit.
 We will be as flexible as possible and consider your complete academic profile when deciding whether to make you an offer, as we recognise that Covid-19 has had a significant impact on students currently taking their A levels.

 The Barts and the London School of Medicine and Dentistry has a specific policy about autumn 2020 series A levels.
 If you are applying for Medicine or Dentistry, you are advised to e-mail firstname.lastname@example.org.